Sbugg8/IAM-Labs/README.md

 ## 📌 Goal

 To build a strong foundation in IAM through hands-on AWS labs and grow toward a role in cloud security.
 Each lab is designed, tested, and documented by me.
+## 🤖 AI Integration (OCI)

+Incorporating Oracle OCI AI Foundations into hands-on labs to demonstrate how AI can enrich security telemetry and speed triage.
+Artifacts include module notes, a mock pipeline sketch (ingest → detect → enrich), and sample outputs showing how AI-prioritized alerts can reduce analyst MTTR.

 ---